sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

      * Select the project to import Applications to.
      * Click on the Applications tab.

-   You should get to a page similar as below:
+   You will land on a page similar to below:

    .. figure:: ../../_assets/user-guide/export-import/application_list_page.PNG
       :alt: userguide